 But if I had to give you simple starting points, here’s what I’d recommend:

 Treat the wall behind the singer to reduce reflections coming into the mic.
 Then use a cardioid mic to minimize the room sound.
 Then simply focus on getting the best performance you can.
 Performance trumps technical perfection any day.

 Start with your mic at the sweet spot.

-- Electric: Just off-center of the amplifier cone.
+- this content Electric: Just off-center of the amplifier cone.